LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/README.md

 [Refinitiv Real-Time SDK](https://developers.refinitiv.com/en/use-cases-catalog/refinitiv-real-time) (RTSDK, formerly known as Elektron SDK) is a suite of modern and open source APIs that aim to simplify development through a strong focus on ease of use and standardized access to a broad set of Refinitiv proprietary content and services via the proprietary TCP connection named RSSL and proprietary binary message encoding format named OMM Message.

- The SDK source code is available on [GitHub](https://github.com/Refinitiv/Real-Time-SDK), developers can built the RTSDK C++ and Java libraries with the [CMake](https://cmake.org/) and [Gradle](https://gradle.org/) build automation tools respectively.
-If developers is new to the SDK, they can use the following RTSDK Docker images to set up and learn the SDK quickly.
+ The SDK source code is available on [GitHub](https://github.com/Refinitiv/Real-Time-SDK), developers can build the RTSDK C++ and Java libraries with the [CMake](https://cmake.org/) and [Gradle](https://gradle.org/) build automation tools respectively.
+If developers are new to the SDK, they can use the following RTSDK Docker images to set up and learn the SDK quickly.
  * [refinitivapis/realtimesdk_c](https://hub.docker.com/r/refinitivapis/realtimesdk_c): This docker image contains the latest version of the RTSDK C/C++ libraries and examples.
  * [refinitivapis/realtimesdk_java](https://hub.docker.com/r/refinitivapis/realtimesdk_java): This docker image contains the latest version of the RTSDK Java libraries and examples.

 The images have all dependencies and the building system pre-installed.
 You can check my colleague's [Introduction to the refinitivapis/realtimesdk_c Docker Image](https://developers.refinitiv.com/en/article-catalog/article/introduction-to-the-refinitivapis-elektronsdkc-docker-image) and [Introduction to the refinitivapis/realtimesdk_java Docker Image](https://developers.refinitiv.com/en/article-catalog/article/introduction-to-the-refinitivapis-realtimesdkjava-docker-image) articles that show a step-by-step guide to deploy and run the RTSDK Docker images via the Docker command line.
-This article is focusing on access the images with VS Code editor.
+This article is focusing on accessing the images with VS Code editor.

  If you are using the WebSocket API, there is the [refinitivapis/websocket_api](https://hub.docker.com/r/refinitivapis/websocket_api) docker image that contains the latest version WebSocket API Examples too.